wambugu71/lspatch-automation/README.md

 3. download lspatch.zip
 4. create a folder lspatch in your phone storage  and unzip the zip

-4. cd /sdcard/lspatch
+4. cd /sdcard/lspatch {where the unzipped folder is}

-5. bash ken.sh
+5. bash ken.sh or sh ken.sh

 then follow the procedures